Software Alternatives, Accelerators & Startups

 • Who's Attacking My Server?

 That's one of many reason why https://crowdsec.net/ was created.
 It collects (anonymized) threat intelligence from all users, vets it and distributes it as relevant blocklists.
 Once there's enough users it will be a very effective way to fight bad guys.
 And unlike your suggestion it DOES make a difference.
-Currently around 800k signals are collected daily and there's around 19k vetted malevolent ips distributed to... - Source: Hacker News / about 2 years ago
+Currently around 800k signals are collected daily and there's around 19k vetted malevolent ips distributed to... - Source: Hacker News / over 3 years ago

 Do you know an article comparing CrowdSec to other products?